stackus/ftgogo/README.md

 ### Missing
 - Tests.
 Examples of testing these services.
 Both Unit and Integration
 - Api-Gateway.
 I haven't gotten around to creating the gateway.
-- Instrumentation/Metrics.
-I intend to add Prometheus at some point.

 ## Out Of Scope
 Just like the original the following are outside the scope of the demonstration.